 The Olympic Games program comprises 26 sports, 30 disciplines Net Maddy, and nearly 300 events.
-It is a global event with monumental interest and cultural significance in our world.
+It is a global event with tremendous interest and cultural significance in our world.
 As such, I would like to formally submit Online Dating/Dating to the International Olympic Committee for consideration of inclusion as an Olympic sport for the 2012 or 2016 games.

 Do you think this is just another boneheaded idea from your friends in the online dating world?
 Consider this:

-In terms of Olympic competition, think about it we could classify the online dating world into men, and women, then break it down further into specific weight classes, or even personality types within those weight classes.
-These men and women would then compete with one another physically (through flirting), intellectually (through questioning) and visually (physical appearance).
+In terms of the Olympic competition, think about it.
+We could classify the online dating world into men, and women, then break it down further into specific weight classes or even personality types within those weight classes.
+These men and women would then compete with one another physically (through flirting), intellectually (through questioning), and visually (physical appearance).
 It is the perfect blend of a sport.
-The winning Gold medalist will have to spend years in the gym training to be physically sound, spend years in school or the library “learning” to become smart, and behind all the muscles and misogynistic intellect, still be graceful in delivery and presence.
-The winner of the online dating would be perfect athlete, the Opus Olympian.
+The winning Gold medalist will have to spend years in the gym training to be physically sound, spend years in school or the library “learning” to become bright, and behind all the muscles and misogynistic intellect, still be graceful in delivery and presence.
+The winner of the online dating would be the perfect athlete, the Opus Olympian.

 Not convinced it would work?
 Maybe your mind will change after reading this:

-In October 2004, the IOC established an Olympic Programme Commission who’s job was to review all existing sports, and other non-recognised Olympic sports.
-In this review the goal was to apply a systematic and category approach to each sport and evaluate whether or not it met the criteria for inclusion in the Olympic games as a recognised Olympic sport.
+In October 2004, the IOC established an Olympic Programme Commission to review all existing sports and other non-recognized Olympic sports.
+In this review, the goal was to apply a systematic and category approach to each sport and evaluate whether or not it met the criteria for inclusion in the Olympic games as a recognized Olympic sport.
 This Commission came up with seven criteria to judge whether a sport should be included or not.